The Psychology of Our Lust for the New Mac Pro - The Mac Observer

 Apple consulted with creative and technical pro users.
 Apple designed a system with few limitations.
 No more geting painted into a thermal corner.
 The new Mac Pro is simply the most powerful Mac possible within reason.
 Those pros, in government and enterprise, with a need for it will amortize its cost quickly.

 More to the point, given the design point pro customers asked for, Apple is under absolutely no obligation to deliver a watered down version that meets some arbitrary price point that some vocal customers insist on with heaping spoonfuls of self-entitlement.
-McLaren doen’t build at $50,000 version of the 720S.
+McLaren doesn’t build at $50,000 version of the 720S.
 It wouldn’t be a McLaren if that were done.

 We wanted the best possible Mac Pro and we got it.
 If it’s unaffordable by the masses by previous standards, that just punctuates the fact the previous Mac Pros were not really, fully pro class.